Treblle/sdk-template/README.md

 Treblle also uses the requests sent to your Dashboard to calculate your API score which is a quality score that’s calculated based on the performance, quality, and security best practices for your API.

 > Visit [https://docs.treblle.com](http://docs.treblle.com) for the complete documentation.

+## Security

+### Masking fields
+Masking fields ensure certain sensitive data are removed before being sent to Treblle.

+To make sure masking is done before any data leaves your server [we built it into all our SDKs](https://docs.treblle.com/en/security/masked-fields#fields-masked-by-default).

+This means data masking is super fast and happens on a programming level before the API request is sent to Treblle.
+You can [customize](https://docs.treblle.com/en/security/masked-fields#custom-masked-fields) exactly which fields are masked when you’re integrating the SDK.

+> Visit the [Masked fields](https://docs.treblle.com/en/security/masked-fields) section of the [docs](https://docs.sailscasts.com) for the complete documentation.

 ## Get Started